Would you like to visit the Monte Alban Pyramid in Oaxaca? Here’s the best way to reach Monte Alban from Oaxaca City and the wonders you’ll find!

 The entrance to the site is free for Mexican students and pensioners, on Sundays it is free for Mexican nationals and foreigners with a permanent residence in Mexico.
 Otherwise, you have to pay a small fee of 55 MXN to enter the site and the museum.

-Besides Monte Alban, other attractions found within distance of Oaxaca City are the archeological ruins of Mitla and the enigmatic petrified waterfalls of Hierve el Agua or enjoy Dia de Muertos in Oaxaca for a truly otherworldly experience.
+Besides Monte Alban, other attractions found within a distance of Oaxaca City are the archeological ruins of Mitla and the enigmatic petrified waterfalls of Hierve el Agua or enjoy Dia de Muertos in Oaxaca for a truly otherworldly experience.

 And of course, you should dedicate at least one full day to explore Oaxaca City and its amazing food!
 You cannot leave Mexico without trying the amazing tasajo (carne asada) of Oaxaca!